About UsRosa Lehmann

 Supervision of Doctoral Dissertation Projects

-- Further supervision as host: Júlia Mascarello, University of Santa Catarina, Brazil, current HCE junior fellow and HCIAS visiting doctoral fellow (September 2022 until June 2023).
+• Further supervision as host: Júlia Mascarello, University of Santa Catarina, Brazil, former HCE junior fellow and HCIAS visiting doctoral fellow (September 2022 until June 2023).

 Recent Presentations and Media Contributions